bateman/python_pyenv_poetry_template/README.md

 3. Make your changes and commit: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

+## Guidelines

+The project uses the following development libraries:
+* `ruff`: for code linting and formatting
+* `mypy`: for static type-checking
+* `bandit`: for security analysis
+* `pre-commit`: for automating all the checks above before committing

 ## License